uio-library/ub-baser/readme.md

 Follow the steps *[Kokebok for bestilling og utstedelse av SSL-sertifikater](https://www.uio.no/tjenester/it/sikkerhet/sertifikater/kokebok.html)* to order a certificate and install it with Apache.

-Store certificate in `/etc/httpd/uio-ssl/2024/ub-baser_uio_no.crt`, private key in `/etc/httpd/uio-ssl/2024/ub-baser.uio.no.key` and
-CA certificate in `/etc/httpd/uio-ssl/2024/intermediate.crt`
+Store the certificate in `/etc/httpd/uio-ssl/2024/ub-baser_uio_no.crt`, the private key in `/etc/httpd/uio-ssl/2024/ub-baser.uio.no.key` and the CA certificate in `/etc/httpd/uio-ssl/2024/intermediate.crt`.
+The files should be owned by root.

+Run `restorecon -r /etc/httpd/` after copying the files to restore SELinux security contexts, ensuring that Apache has read access to the files.

 ### 3. Clone the app and install dependencies